thiswillbeyourgithub/freshrss_python_api/README.md

 ## Contact

-For any questions or issues, please open an issue on [GitHub](https://github.com/your-repo/freshrss-api/issues).
+For any questions or issues, please open an issue here.